 Black Rhino

-Three of the five species in the rhino are part of the most endangered species in the world.
+Three of the five species in the rhino are part of the most endangered species in the world, namely the black, Javan, and Sumatran rhinos.

 The black rhino is deemed Critically Endangered by the IUCN.
 Between 1960 and 1995 rhino populations dropped by a staggering 98% due to illegal rhino poaching, taking the species to the brink of extinction.